Lillard, Blazers rally past Spurs

 The Spurs connected on 44.6 percent of their field-goal attempts and were 10 of 28 (35.7 percent) from behind the arc.
 DeRozan scored 13 points in the third quarter as San Antonio turned a one-point halftime edge into a 92-86 lead.

-Mills made two free throws to start the fourth quarter to give Portland an eight-point edge.
+Mills made two free throws to start the fourth quarter to give San Antonio an eight-point edge.
 The Trail Blazers responded with an 18-6 spurt to move ahead.
 Anthony, Trent and McCollum hit consecutive 3-pointers to end the burst as Portland took a 104-100 lead with 8:04 left.

 San Antonio knotted the score at 104 before Trevor Ariza and Lillard made back-to-back 3-pointers to give the Trail Blazers a 110-104 lead with 6:10 remaining.
 Trent's trey increased Portland's lead to 115-106 with 3:47 left.